Caper: Distribution and habitat

 Capparis spinosa ranges around the Mediterranean Basin, Arabian Peninsula, and portions of Western and Central Asia.

 In southern Europe, it is found in southern Portugal, southern and eastern Spain (including the Balearic Islands), Mediterranean France including Corsica, Italy including Sicily and Sardinia, Malta, Croatia's Dalmatian islands, Albania, Greece and the Greek Islands, western and southern Turkey, on Cyprus, and on the Crimean Peninsula in Ukraine.
 In Spain, it ranges from sea level up to 1300 m in elevation.

 In northern Africa, it is found throughout the north and the Atlas Mountains of Morocco, where it occurs from sea level up to 2000 m in elevation.
 It is also found in northern Algeria (Kabylie, coastal Algeria, Bouzaréa, and Oran) and the Hoggar Mountains of the Algerian Sahara, in Tunisia north of the Sahara, and Cyrenaica in Libya.

-In western Asia, it is found along the eastern Mediterranean in Lebanon, Palestine, Israel, Syria, and western Jordan, and in the southern Sinai Peninsula of Egypt.
+In western Asia, it is found along the eastern Mediterranean in Lebanon, Palestine, Israel, Syria, western Jordan, and in the southern Sinai Peninsula of Egypt.
 It is also found south of the Caucasus in Armenia, Azerbaijan, Georgia, and northeastern Turkey.
 On the Arabian Peninsula it occurs in Oman, Yemen including Socotra, and Asir province of Saudi Arabia.
 In central Asia, it inhabits the mountains of central Afghanistan, the lower Karakoram range in northern Pakistan and Ladakh, and Tajikistan, Kyrgyzstan, and eastern Uzbekistan.